This post has been updated. It was originally published on December 5, 2019.

 However, private browsing doesn’t make you invisible.
 For instance, if you log into Facebook’s web portal in incognito mode, the social network will still record your activity.
 Your internet service provider (ISP), will also see your browsing, and it may log your online behavior as well.
 To hide your browsing from your ISP, you’ll need to rely on a virtual private network (VPN) (more on that in this roundup of security gadgets and apps).
 But if you simply aim to clean up the record left on your phone’s local storage, incognito mode tidies up after itself very effectively.

 The process for using this mode will depend on the browser app you prefer.
 For example, to launch incognito mode with Chrome, tap the Menu button (three dots) on the top right of the page and choose New Incognito Window.
 If you forget to browse incognito, you can still clear your saved data.
-Just go to the Menu again, find Settings, then scroll to the bottom and click Advanced.
+Just go to the menu again and find Settings.
 There, under Privacy and security, you’ll find an option to Clear browsing data.
 Click that and a dialog box will appear with numerous options for clearing your data.
 Decide what works for you and hit Clear data.

 For iPhone users who rely on Safari, tap the Show pages icon (two squares) on the bottom right of the screen and choose Private.
 Now, when you tap the Plus button to open a new window, it will be an incognito one.
 To erase data collected outside of private mode, open the Settings app, find Safari and tap Clear History and Website Data.